Here you'll find all the information you need about QNOAMHS events, past and present.

 The training is free and open to all staff working in QNOAMHS members services, including consultants and specialist registrars (SpR), registered mental health nurses, ward managers/leads, support workers and the wider MDT.

-To register to attend this event, please complete the booking form by Friday 27 May
+To register to attend this event, please complete the booking form.
+We look forward to seeing you!

 For further details, please email firstname.lastname@example.org.

-Over the coming months, the Project Team are hosting fortnightly virtual clinics for you to bring questions about the new remote self and peer-review process.
+Over the coming months, the Project Team are hosting monthly virtual drop-ins for you to bring questions about the remote and face to face self and peer-review process.

-The sessions are open to all members and the group will address any issues that you would like to discuss, get clarity about or ask questions, regarding the new virtual process.
+The sessions are open to all members and the group will address any issues that you would like to discuss, get clarity about or ask questions, and support you with the accreditation or developmental process.

 We ask that you submit your questions to the team prior to attending the clinic, as this will help us to open the clinics up to other members who may wish to ask the same question and also allow us to ensure we have the right people present in the clinic to provide guidance.